 Quantitative history, as practiced by the 1960s generation, declined after the surge of microhistory in the mid-1970s – a rise that can be interpreted as a switch from the search for patterns to the search for irregularities in details. –Yet the early 2000s saw a new upsurge of quantitative methods based on large amounts of data.
-In Graphs, maps trees, Franco Moretti tried to answer a simple question: how to write the history of European literature of the 18th and 19th centuries without limiting oneself only to “great novels” by “great authors”?
+In Graphs, maps, trees, Franco Moretti tried to answer a simple question: how to write the history of European literature of the 18th and 19th centuries without limiting oneself only to “great novels” by “great authors”?
 How to write the history of a literature with too many novels for a historian to read?
 His answer: combining graphs (the Annales-style quantitative history), maps (inspired from geography) and trees (evolution) to create the concept of distant reading.
 This indirectly reintegrated the Annales in the digital humanities (though perhaps for this reason, the relationship of Moretti to the digital humanities has been debased despite the importance of his work to the field).

 This sort of integration of the Annales school within the digital humanities was confirmed by the publication of the History Manifesto, that tried, among other things, to renew Braudel’s idea of longue durée.
-Drawing on the expansion of historical big data – massive digitization programs of historical documents –, Jo Guldi and David Armitage have advocate for a return to the longue durée as a solution to widespread narrowing of the timescale of historical work.
+Drawing on the expansion of historical big data – massive digitization programs of historical documents –, Jo Guldi and David Armitage have advocated for a return to the longue durée as a solution to widespread narrowing of the timescale of historical work.
 This brings us full circle, from the Annales school as a precursor to the digital humanities to the digital humanities driving a return to study of the longue durée.

 The fact that the 1950s and 1960s generations of Annales historians were not considered part of the humanities computing or digital humanities despite using the same facilities as the researcher acknowledged as the “founding father” of those same academic strands, underscores that the digital is not the only element that shaped the definition of those fields.